cmmr/hdf5lib/README.md

 This package provides **no R functions** and is intended for R package developers to use in the `LinkingTo` field of their `DESCRIPTION` file.

 ## Features

-* **Self-contained:** Builds the HDF5 library from source, requiring only R and a standard C compiler (like Rtools on Windows, Xcode Command Line Tools on macOS, or `build-essential` on Linux).
+* **Self-contained:** Builds the HDF5 library from source using only R and a standard C compiler (like Rtools on Windows, Xcode Command Line Tools on macOS, or `build-essential` on Linux).

-* **No System Dependencies:** Users can install your package without first needing to `apt-get install` or `brew install` HDF5.
+* **No System Dependencies:** Users and dependent packages can be installed without needing system administration rights to install HDF5 via `apt-get`, `brew`, etc.

+* **Compression Support:** Includes built-in support for reading and writing HDF5 files using standard `gzip/deflate` compression via the bundled zlib library.

-* **Includes High-Level API:** Provides both the core HDF5 C API and the convenient High-Level (HL) APIs, including H5LT (Lite), H5IM (Image), and H5TB (Table).
+* **Includes High-Level API:** Provides the convenient HDF5 High-Level (HL) APIs, including H5LT (Lite), H5IM (Image), and H5TB (Table), alongside the core low-level API.

-* **Compression Support:** The bundled HDF5 library is built with zlib support enabled, allowing linked packages to read and write HDF5 files using standard `gzip/deflate` compression.
+* **Safe for Parallel Code:** Compiled with thread-safety enabled, allowing safe concurrent access to the HDF5 library from multiple threads within a single process (e.g., when using packages like `RcppParallel`).

+* **Extensible Filter Support:** Enables the HDF5 library to dynamically load external filter plugins (e.g., for Blosc, LZ4, Bzip2) at runtime via `H5Pset_filter_path()`, provided the user has installed those plugins separately.

 ## **Installation**